midhunkalarikkal/FullDomain/Notes/Nodejs.md

 2. `Interpreter`
   In v8 engine the interpreter is called `ignition interpreter` and the AST is passed to this interpreter and then converted to byte code.

 3. So if there are codes that repeats like `HOT code` it will be passed to the compiler in the v8 engine called `Turbo compiler` and then it will optimize the hot code in to optimized machine code then it will be executed.
+In old days there were a compiler called crank `crank shaft` and it was deprecated.

 `The whole rocess of interpreter and compiler is called Just in time compiler`